u-blox/ubxlib_cellular_applications_xplr_iot/applications/tasks/README.md

 The MQTT task will also monitor the broker connection, and if it goes down, it will try and re-connect automatically.

-# Sending commands down to the XPLR-IoT-1 device
+# Sending commands
-Application tasks have their own eventQueue.
-Commands can be sent to this eventQueue by other tasks.
-Application tasks also subscribe to a particular MQTT topic so they can listen to commands coming from the cloud.
+Application tasks subscribe to a particular MQTT topic so they can listen to commands coming from the cloud.
 Each MQTT command topic starts with the \<IMEI> of the module and then "xxxControl" for that xxxTask.

 ## Topic : /\<IMEI>/AppControl
  - SET_DWELL_TIME \<dwell time ms> : Sets the time between the main application requests for signal quality measurement+location